intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 to achieve over time.

-Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including OHAI, MASQUE, Privacy Pass, and PPM.
+Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including Oblivious HTTP Application Intermediation (OHAI), Multiplexed Application Substrate over QUIC Encryption (MASQUE), Privacy Pass, and Privacy Preserving Measurement (PPM).
 This document summarizes work in those groups and describes a framework for reasoning about the resulting privacy posture of different endpoints in practice.